divaricatum/cl-faq/README.md

   - Have your system administrator increase the available system resources.
   - Use the Runtime Analyzer to determine what is causing the large allocations and resultant heap growth.
   - Tune the Garbage Collector to better meet the needs of your application.

 <span id="s6q3"></span>

-### Sometimes Allegro CL, particularly with large images, run out of memory with a storage-condition.
+### Q. Sometimes Allegro CL, particularly with large images, run out of memory with a storage-condition.
 Why might this be happening?

 The most common cause of this problem is that you've run out of address space for the lisp heap.
 The first question to ask yourself, as a